Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices: Cinematic Anatomy Pipeline

-Each Gaussian is centered at $x\in\mathbb{R}^3$, and a covariance matrix $\Sigma \in\mathbb{R}^{3\times3}$ is used to describe its orientation and shape.
+Each Gaussian is centered at $x\in\mathbb{R}^3$, and the covariance matrix $\Sigma \in\mathbb{R}^{3\times3}$ describes its orientation and shape.
 A Gaussian has an opacity $\alpha \in [0,1]$, and a view-dependent color that is represented by a set of spherical harmonics (SH) coefficients.
-For each view, SH coefficients are multiplied with the view direction to obtain the color~\cite{kerbl3Dgaussians}.

-The 2D projection of a 3D Gaussian is a 2D Gaussian with covariance where $W$ is the view transformation matrix and $J$ is the Jacobian of the affine approximation of the projective transformation.
-By computing the exponential decay of color and opacity across the 2D projection, at each pixel the color and opacity that is seen along the ray of sight through the 3D Gaussian can be reconstructed (see \cref{fig:splatting}).
-A final pixel color $C$ is then computed by blending the contributions of all Gaussians in sorted order:
+The 2D projection of a 3D Gaussian is a 2D Gaussian with a covariance that is derived from the view transformation matrix and the Jacobian of the affine approximation of the projective transformation.
+The scene is rendered by projecting all Gaussian into the image plane in sorted order and blending their contributions.

-Here, $N$ is the number of Gaussians affecting a pixel, and $c_i$, $\alpha_i$, respectively, are the view-dependent color of a Gaussian and its opacity, modulated by the exponential falloff from the projected Gaussian's center point.

 While Zwicker \etal~\cite{zwicker_ewa_2001} model a 3D scalar field via a set of 3D Gaussians so that the field can be reconstructed sufficiently well, Kerbl \etal~\cite{kerbl3Dgaussians} optimize the position, shape, opacity and SH coefficients of each 3D Gaussian so that their rendering matches a set of initial images of the object.
 The optimization is performed via differentiable rendering, by taking into account the changes in pixel color due to changes of the 3D Gaussian parameters.
-In the optimization process, initially selected 3D Gaussians are removed (if no contribution), adaptively split and their shapes and appearance attributes are modified to minimize an image-based loss function.
+The optimization process removes some of the initially selected 3D Gaussians (if no contribution), adaptively splits Gaussians, and modifies their shapes and appearance attributes to minimize an image-based loss function.